CleverCloud/umami/README.md

 # umami

 Umami is a simple, fast, privacy-focused alternative to Google Analytics.
+This version is a fork by Clever Cloud.

 ## Getting started